Linear growth of quantum circuit complexity: Randomized architectures

 We have invoked the inverse Bernoulli inequality and the Bernoulli inequality.
-We will use this inequality to characterize causal slices.
+We will use this inequality to characterize blocks that contain backwards light cones.

-Consider drawing $T$ $L$-gate slices randomly, as described in the corollary.
-Denote by $X$ the number of slices in which at least one position is bereft of gates: For some $j$, $I_j=0$.
+Consider drawing $T$ $L$-gate blocks randomly, as described in the corollary.
+Denote by $X$ the number of blocks in which at least one position is bereft of gates: For some $j$, $I_j=0$.
 With high probability, $X$ is small: For all $a \in (0, T]$,

 by Markov's inequality.
 Let us choose for the threshold to be $a = (1 - \alpha)T$.
-With overwhelming probability, $\alpha T$ slices satisfy $\bigwedge_j (I_j=1)$ and so contain gates that act at all positions $(j,j+1)$ in increasing order.
-Therefore, these slices contain a staircase architecture and are so causal.
-Therefore, a slight variation on Theorem~\ref{theorem:linear growth} governs the $\alpha T \times L = \alpha R$ gates that form the causal slices.
-Strictly speaking, Theorem~\ref{theorem:linear growth} governs only consecutive causal slices.
-In contrast, extra gates may separate the causal slices here.
+With overwhelming probability, $\alpha T$ blocks satisfy $\bigwedge_j (I_j=1)$ and so contain gates that act at all positions $(j,j+1)$ in increasing order.
+Therefore, these blocks contain a staircase architecture and so contain backwards light cones.
+Therefore, a slight variation on Theorem~\ref{theorem:linear growth} governs the $\alpha T \times L = \alpha R$ gates that form the blocks.
+Strictly speaking, Theorem~\ref{theorem:linear growth} governs only consecutive backwards-light-cone--containing blocks.
+In contrast, extra gates may separate the blocks here.
 However, the extra gates can only increase the contraction map's image.
 Therefore, the additional $(1 - \alpha) TL$ gates cannot decrease the accessible dimension $d_{A_T}$.
 Therefore, the bound from Theorem~\ref{theorem:linear growth} holds.
 With probability $\geq 1-\frac{1}{1-\alpha}(n-1) \, e^{-n}$ over the choice of architecture,

 with probability one over the choice of gates.
 This bound is equivalent to Ineq.~\eqref{eq_Doubly_Random}. \end{proof}